unccd/Prais4-reporting-manual/SO1.md

 - Land productivity degradation in the baseline period
 - Land productivity degradation in the reporting period.

-Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
-Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.
+Once the form has been completed and verified by the Parties, it should be saved and marked as “In Review”.
+Once the UNCCD has completed its review and all comments have been resolved, the form can be marked as “Finalized” and then Saved.

 ### 1.2.4.
 Dependencies